 forecast for the WGRFC area.

-For Sunday into Tuesday morning, no significant MAP amounts are
+For Friday into Sunday morning, no significant MAP amounts are

 forecast for the WGRFC area.